normid291/Linux-System-Dashboard-Tracker/README.md

 # Linux System Dashboard

-A live, auto-refreshing dashboard that runs right in your terminal and shows you what's going on with your Linux machine — CPU, memory, disk space, network, temperature, and top processes, all in one screen, updating automatically.
+A live, auto-refreshing dashboard that runs right in your terminal and shows you what's going on with your Linux machine; CPU, memory, disk space, network, temperature, and top processes, all in one screen, updating automatically.

 Think of it like a simplified, terminal-based Task Manager (Windows) or Activity Monitor (Mac), but built entirely with plain Bash and standard Linux tools.